minetest/contentdb/app/flatpages/help/top_packages.md

 title: Top Packages Algorithm

+## Score

+A package's score is currently equal to a pseudo rolling average of downloads.
+In the future, a package will also gain score through reviews.

-## Pseudo rolling average
+## Pseudo rolling average of downloads

 Every package loses 5% of its score every day.

 An open source package will gain 1 score for each unique download, whereas a non-free package will only gain 0.1 score.

-A package currently only gains score through downloads.
-In the future, a package will also gain score through reviews.
+This metric aims to be roughly equivalent to the average downloads.

 ## Seeded using a legacy heuristic